PerminovEugene/event-hub/packages/api-server/README.md

 1. go to src/scripts
 2. `$ ts-node ./generate-graphql-typings.ts`

+### Hints

+1. If you want to add new entity with resolver, don't forget add module in Graphql Config in /`config/app/graphql.config.ts`
+2. Use snippets and add new

 ### Issues

 1. Nest.js validation problem will solving in next major release https://github.com/nestjs/nest/pull/3053